SteveBarnegren/TopDrawer/README.md

 Here, we show any `xcodeproj` files, but not if the parent directory also contains an `xcworkspace` file.

-We might also be interested in files called `podfile`, but not if the extenion is `.lock`:
+We might also be interested in files called `podfile`, but not if the extension is `.lock`:

 ![complex settings](https://user-images.githubusercontent.com/6288713/34445456-aabc6ca8-eccb-11e7-8ac1-45338f364517.png)

 ## Folder exclusion rules

-Often, there are cases where a program that you use might create it's own folders that contain the same kinds of files that you are interested in.
+Often, there are cases where a program that you use might create its own folders that contain the same kinds of files that you are interested in.
 In these cases, you can use a folder exclusion rule to omit a folder from the search.

 Here, we exclude any folders called `Pods`: